sila-kara/DSA-210-Term-Project/README.md

 # DSA210-Term-Project: "Analysis of the Impact of Education Level, Demographic Factors, and Inflation on Wage Trends (2000-2022)"
 This project was prepared by Sıla Kara as a term project for the DSA 210 course at Sabancı University in the 2025 Spring semester.
 It examines the impact of education level and demographic factors on wage disparities, as well as compares how individuals with different education levels have been affected by inflation over the years from 2000 to 2022.

-In this project these three hypotheses will be tested:
-- **[First Hypothesis](#1-impact-of-education-level-on-wage-trends):** Individuals with higher education levels experience greater real wage growth compared to those with lower education levels.
-- **[Second Hypothesis](#2-impact-of-demographic-factors-on-wages):** Wage inequality based on gender and ethnicity are significant, with women and ethnic minorities (Black, Hispanic) earning systematically lower wages compared to men and the majority group (White).
-- **[Third Hypothesis](#3-impact-of-inflation-on-wage-growth-across-education-and-demographic-groups):** Inflation negatively impacts real wage growth, with lower-educated individuals experiencing greater losses in purchasing power over years.

 ---

 # Contents